Land grant: English land grants

 During England's colonization of the Americas, the English Crown gave land grants to encourage the foundation of overseas possessions in North America.
 King James I of England granted a royal charter to the Virginia Company of London, an English joint-stock company founded to colonize Virginia.
 Similar schemes were later used when royal charters were granted by the Crown to English proprietary colonies in Rhode Island, Connecticut and Pennsylvania.
 Some settlers were given land grants known as headrights, encouraging them to migrate to North America.
 Similar systems were used during the Dutch colonization of the Americas.

 As English colonial law developed, headrights became patents and a patentee had to improve the land.
 Under this doctrine of planting and seeding, the patentee was required to cultivate 1 acre of land and build a small house on the property, otherwise the patent would revert to the government.

 Spanish and Mexican land grants

-Between 1783 and 1821, Spain offered land grants to anyone who settled in their colony of Florida.
-When the United States acquired that land by treaty, it agreed to honor all valid land grants.
-As a result, years of litigation ensued over the validity of many of the Spanish Land Grants.
+Between 1783 and 1821, Spain offered land grants to anyone who settled in its colonies of Florida and Louisiana.
+When the United States acquired that land by treaties, it agreed to honor all valid land grants.
+As a result, years of litigation ensued over the validity of many of the Spanish land grants.